ttinoco/GRIDOPT/docs/start.rst

   >>> # max mismatches (MW,MVAr)
   >>> print '%.2e %.2e' %(net.bus_P_mis,net.bus_Q_mis)
-  5.14e-04 5.70e-03
+  5.16e-04 5.67e-03

-In this example, it is assumed that the Python interpreter was started from a directory where the sample case |ieee14| is located.
+In this example, it is assumed that the Python interpreter is started from a directory where the sample case |ieee14| is located.